 Accommodation & Meals

 Volunteers on this project will be accommodated in a Volunteer House in Matapalo.
 Rooms are dormitory in style and may be shared by up to 4 volunteers depending on the time of year and number of volunteers.

-The house has all the basic amenities including western style bathroom, electricity, hot water, wifi, communal areas and a well equipped kitchen.
+The house has all the basic amenities including western style bathrooms, electricity, cold water showers, wifi, communal areas and a well equipped kitchen.
 Bedding is provided so volunteers need only bring toiletries and a towel.

 Onsite in Matapalo breakfast, lunch and dinner are provided daily and are included in the program fee.
 Volunteers are often expected to help with cooking and cleaning up (using a roster-based system), so everyone contributes at meal times – bringing a wonderful ‘family’ feel to this project.
 Nice!